JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/Discourse_on_Reality.md

 There are three segments that follow: The Urantia Book **(TUB)**, the Human Source **(HS)**, and the Commentary **(C)** The use of bolding is intended to highlight the similarities in language between *The Urantia Book* quote and the quote from the text, *Creative Personality* [CP], by Ralph Tyler Flewelling.

-> **(TUB) “** The night before they left Alexandria Ganid and Jesus had a long visit with one of the government professors at the university who lectured on the teachings of Plato.
+> **(TUB)** “The night before they left Alexandria Ganid and Jesus had a long visit with one of the government professors at the university who lectured on the teachings of Plato.
 Jesus interpreted for the learned Greek teacher but injected no teaching of his own in refutation of Greek [philosophy](http://en.wikipedia.org/wiki/Greek_philosophy).
 Gonod was away on business that evening; so, after the professor had departed, the teacher and his pupil had a long and heart-to-heart talk about [Plato’s doctrines](http://en.wikipedia.org/wiki/Platonic_epistemology).
 While Jesus gave qualified approval of some of the Greek teachings which had to do with **the theory that the material things of the world are shadowy reflections of invisible but more substantial spiritual realities**, he sought to lay a more trustworthy foundation for the lad's thinking; so he began a long dissertation concerning **the nature of reality in the universe**.
 In substance and in modern phraseology Jesus said to Ganid:” <a id="a40_1006"></a>[[*The Urantia Book* [UB 130:4.1](/en/The_Urantia_Book/130#p4_1)]]

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/The_Mighty_Messenger/2022_Special/010.jpg">